UnresolvedCold/firebase-merge/ReadMe.md

     >cd firebase-merge
 1. Install required node modules
     >npm install
+1. Perform necessary operations like updating the gitignore to ignore the firebase-merge files and create a folder called js in root directory
+    >install.bat
-1. Write your code iside js file in the root directory.
+1. Write your code inside js file in the root directory.
 1. run 'perform-merge-operation.bat' located in './firebase-merge/firebase/merge/' directory to update the index.js file.
 1. Verify the content of index.js before uploading.
     >Note: A backup file called, 'index.js.bak' is created before the execution of the script.
 If anything bad happens, 'you can delete the .bak extension of the backup file to get your original file'